-SEMINARIES.
 The A. M. Chesbrough Seminary.

 Spring Arbor Seminary.

-Evansville Seminary.
+Evansville Seminary and Junior College.

 Wessington Springs Seminary.

+Seattle-Pacific College.

+The Central Academy and College.

-Seattle Seminary.
-Orleans Seminary.
-Los Angeles Seminary.
+Los Angeles Free Methodist Seminary.

 The Campbell Seminary.

 III.
-Duties of Pastors.
+Duties of Pastors

-¶242.
-It shall be the duty of every pastor to preach on Christian education and to take a public collection once a year, in every congregation over which he presides, for general educational purposes.
-The money so collected shall be paid over to the treasurer of the annual conference auxiliary to the board of education, if such an auxiliary exists; but where there is no such auxiliary the money shall be forwarded to the treasurer of his annual conference and his receipt taken therefor and brought to the next session of the annual conference.
+¶ 248.
+1. It shall be the duty of every pastor to

+preach on Christian education and to take a public collection once a year, in every congregation over which he presides, for general educational purposes.

+The money so collected shall be paid over to the treasurer of the annual conference auxiliary to the board of education, if such an auxiliary exists; but where there is no such auxiliary, the money shall be forwarded to the treasurer of his annual conference and his receipt taken therefor and brought to the next session of the annual conference.
 The first Sunday in August is recommended as the time for taking such collections.

-¶ 243.
-It shall also be the duty of every pastor to arrange for every Sunday-school under his charge to observe the first Sunday in June, or, if that date is impracticable, the most convenient Sabbath in the month of June, as children's day, in which one of the regular services shall be a religious service for the children.\ As a part of the service a collection shall be taken for the Sunday-school children's fund.
-He shall forward the amount so collected directly to the treasurer of his conference, taking his receipt therefor and reporting the same to his annual conference under the head of "children's fund."
+2. It shall also be the duty of every pastor to arrange for every Sunday-school under his charge to observe the first Sunday in June, or, if that date is impracticable, the most convenient Sabbath in the month of June, as children's day, in which one of the regular services shall be a religious service for the children.
+As a part of the service a collection shall be taken for the Sunday-school children's fund.
+He shall forward the amount so collected directly to the treasurer of his conference, taking his receipt therefor and reporting the same to his annual conference under the head of "children's fund,"

-\ It shall not be permissible, however, in connection with the "Children's Day" service to introduce anything of a character disapproved by paragraph 250 of the Discipline.
+^{} It shall not be permissible, however, in connection with the "Children's Day" service to introduce anything of a character disapproved by paragraph 252 (6) of the Discipline.

-SUNDAY-SCHOOLS.
+SUNDAY-SCHOOLS

-I. General Sunday-School Board.
+I. General Sunday-school Board

-¶244.
-1. A board, called the Sunday-school Board of the Free Methodist Church of North America, shall be appointed by the general conference to promote the Sunday-school work of the church.

-2. This board shall be composed of not less than seven members, who may be chosen from the executive committee or from the missionary board, or from both.

-3. This board shall meet at least once a year, and shall have charge of the general Sunday-school work of the church, and shall give advice and direction to the general Sunday-school secretary and evangelist respecting his work.

-4. This board shall supervise the teacher training work of the church, arranging its courses, deciding upon the necessary text-books, providing. for examinations and granting diplomas to those who complete courses of study.

-5. The members of the Sunday-school Board elected at the general conference of 1911 are as follows: W. B. Olmstead, D. S. Warner, G. B. Lambert, Ella S. Clark, S. H. Poterfield, T. B. Árnold, J. B. Lutz.

-II.
-Conference Secretaries.
+- ¶ 249.
+1. A board, composed of seven members, called the Sunday-school Board of the Free Methodist Church of North America, shall be appointed by the general conference. - 2.
+This board shall meet at least once each year.
+It shall promote, and have general charge of, the Sunday-school work of the church.
+It shall cooperate with the conference Sunday-school secretaries, giving them directions and advice. - 3.
+This board shall supervise the teacher training work of the church, arranging its courses, deciding upon the necessary text-books, providing for examinations and granting diplomas to those who complete courses of study. - 4.
+The expenses of the board, and any incidental expense which the board may make in carrying on and promoting the Sunday-school work of the church which is not paid by direct offerings from the Sunday-schools, shall be charged to and paid by the Sunday-school department. - 5.
+The members of the Sunday-school Board elected at the general conference of 1915 are as follows: W. B. Olmstead, J. B. Lutz, J. H. Whiteman, E. A. Holtwick, Jacob Moyer, G. W. Griffith, L. G. Lewis.
+The board organized by electing Jacob Moyer, president; J. B. Lutz, recording secretary;

+W. B. Olmstead, general secretary, and the treasurer of the church funds, treasurer.

+11. Conference Sunday-school Secretaries